 The product most filed in highest burden disease countries according to its indication is Elecsys® Chagas, from Roche, approved in 2020 by the US FDA.
-This diagnostic, used to identify and screen individuals infected with Trypanozoma cruzi, is included in the WHO Essential Diagnostic List, and has been filed in eight of the top ten high burden disease countries, including Brazil, Colombia and Ecuador.5 The product has not been filed for registration in Bolivia or Paraguay.
+This diagnostic, used to identify and screen individuals infected with Trypanozoma cruzi, is included in the WHO Essential Diagnostic List, and has been filed in eight of the top ten high burden disease countries, including Brazil, Colombia and Ecuador.5 The proddisease countries, including Brazil, Colombia and Ecuador.5 The prouct has not been filed for registration in Bolivia or Paraguay.

-^{} All companies were assessed based on data submitted to the Index in the current and previous periods of analysis, as well as information the companies have made publicly available, or that are acces-
+All companies were assessed based on data submitted to the Index in the current and previous periods of analysis, as well as information the companies have made publicly available, or that are accessible through other sources.
+Eli Lilly and MSD declined to submit data to the 2022 Access to Medicine Index.